Meet the Canal & River Trust's Trustees

 Lynne is a member of the Audit Committee, Joint Council & Trustees Appointments Committee, and the Nominations Committee

-Manish is a member of the Investment Committee
+Manish is a member of the Investments Committee

 Jane Cotton has been human resources director and a deputy chief executive of Oxfam for the past 11 years.
 Prior to this, she worked in Departments of Transport and Environment in both policy and human resources roles.
 In the 1990s, she was resources director of the Charity Commission and human resources director of the Department of Environment, Transport and the Regions.
 She brings particular expertise in organisational development and change management; also in volunteering, fundraising and charity governance.